-As part of its commitment to nurturing international research partnerships, the School of Law and Social Justice is funding up to 6 incoming International Visiting Research Fellowships up until July 2018.
+As part of its commitment to nurturing international research partnerships, the School of Law and Social Justice is inviting applications for incoming International Visiting Research Fellowships.

-The scheme aims to attract established academics from non-UK countries to undertake a period of research and develop collaborations with existing staff and/or research clusters within the School.
+The scheme aims to attract academics from outside of the UK to develop or extend collaborations with existing staff and/or research clusters within the School.

 While there is no fixed period for the fellowships, applications for placements of less than two weeks’ duration will not normally be considered.

 Fellows will be expected to develop new or extend existing research collaborations with staff or clusters in the School and outgoing Institution.
 As a minimum this will include the following:

 > participating actively in the research events and activities of the School/research cluster, commensurate with their research;

 > developing or extending collaborative links, via for example, joint publications and/or joint application/s for research funding;

 > acknowledging School of Law and Social Justice support in any publications or other outputs resulting from their Fellowship;